magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 -  <!--MAGECLOUD-2736-->Resolved an issue that prevented a successful installation of Magento when specifying a custom database configuration.
 Previously, the installation process used the database configuration from the MAGENTO_CLOUD_RELATIONSHIP variable even if you designated customized connection information in the [DATABASE_CONFIGURATION environment variable]({{page.baseurl}}/cloud/env/variables-deploy.html#database_configuration).

--  <!--MAGECLOUD-2740-->Corrected the `config:dump` command so that it includes each website locale in the `system` section of the `config.local.php` file.
+-  <!--MAGECLOUD-2740-->Corrected the `config:dump` command so that it includes each website locale in the `system` section of the `config.php` file.

 -  <!--MAGECLOUD-2797-->Fixed an issue that resulted in warm-up errors during the post-deploy phase by correcting the source base URL reference.